mrcnski/signor.dev/_posts/2020-04-10-gpg-in-emacs.md

 (setq password-cache-expiry (* 60 15))
 ```

-I'm not actually sure if this does anything, since half of the epa settings seem to be deprecated.
+I'm not actually sure if this does anything, since half of these settings seem to be deprecated.
 Whatever.

+This variable has no effect if you use GPG2, which automatically runs `gpg-agent` to cache the password.
+You'll have to set [one of the options](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html) like `default-cache-ttl` in `~/.gnupg/gpg-agent.conf`.
+{: .update}

 This next part might not be needed for you.
 I think it depends on your Emacs version.
-If you get an error like `inappropriate ioctl for device`, please include this fix (from [here](https://colinxy.github.io/software-installation/2016/09/24/emacs25-easypg-issue.html)).
+If you get an error like `inappropriate ioctl for device`, please include this fix (from [here](https://colinxy.github.io/software-installation/2016/09/24/emacs25-easypg-issue.html)):

 ```elisp
 ;; Fix EasyPG error.